 slightly based on knowledge of the intended application.

-values for the current entries.
-The EPE delivers bulk data for the transceiver
+can provide good values for the current entries.
+The EPE delivers bulk data for

-channels.
-Each bank of transceiver channels should be assigned the total EPE
+the transceiver channels.
+Each bank of transceiver channels should be assigned

-value divided by the number of banks.
-Later in the design cycle, the
+the total EPE value divided by the number of banks.
+Later in the design cycle,

 Setup your device power sharing scheme in Area 2.